-About 3 weeks ago, Jack and I decided that if there was one trek we were going to do in Peru, it was going to be the Huayhuash Trek.
-And even though it had some ‘I swear this is the last trek we’re doing!‘ moments – looking back at it, we’d do it again.
+When we were planning our trip to Peru, Jack and I decided that if there was one trek we were going to do in Peru, it was going to be the Huayhuash Trek.
+Even though it had some ‘I swear this is the last trek we’re doing!’ moments – looking back at it, we’d do it again in a heartbeat.
 The Huayhuash Trek was definitely worth the time and money.
 We think it’s the most underrated trek in Peru (if not the world).
 It’s still one of the best and most memorable hikes we’ve ever done.
 And we’ve done so many.

 I have to admit that some of these are very tangentials but hope you enjoy reading them none the less.